Count Down on River Xingu V

 At the end of 2008, Martin Keßler and his team started shooting the documentary "Another world is possible - Battle for Amazonia".
 This was the start of a worldwide unique long-term observation of the conflict over large dams in the Amazon region.
 Five documentaries were released by 2015.
 The last film tells the story of the final stage in the construction of the mega dam - the flooding.
 As well as its history and background: the gigantic corruption scandal "Petrobras" about big Brazilian construction companies, the fight against and dam and the local movement.

-You want to show the movie in your city or want to organize an event?
+You want to show the movie in your city or organise an event?
 Contact us!
-We are happy to provide you with the movie und some further materials: climatejustice(at)climatealliance.org.
+We are happy to provide you with the DVDs of the movie, public relation support and some further materials: climatejustice(at)climatealliance.org.

 "We don't ask for anything, we just claim our rights."